 Your exchange will charge you a deposit to facilitate the loan of an asset.
 The size of the deposit will determine your level of margin, or “leverage,” and this will multiply the quantity of the asset under your control.
 For example, if you pay a 20% deposit, you will borrow 5 times the value of your deposit, but will be expected to cover the same quantity to close out the trade.

 It’s fantastic on the one hand, but brutal on the other.
 Any gains you make are magnified 5 fold, but naturally, any losses you suffer are equally severe.
 There’s a good reason why they made movies called both “The Big Short” and “M argin Call.”
+Here is how to short crypto on Binance.

 How to short Ethereum on Binance Margin Trading